-These are some notes from Chris Mack, Head Men’s Coach, Xavier University
+These are some notes from Chris Mack, former Head Men’s Coach at Xavier, now at Louisville.

 You can see the archives of their basketball coaching newsletter at this link: Xavier Newsletter

 Regardless of what you run on offense or defense, you must have a defined system you believe in

 – Everyone in your league should know what you’re about

 – When you have a system, it gives your players answers and accountability to what they’re doing.
 For example, we don’t give up baseline – if you give up baseline you understand you’re coming out of the game